idzidz/ConsecutiveRNG/README.md

-# Consecutive occurences using given odds
+# Consecutive occurrences using given odds

 ```cmd
 Inputs: (1) odds of A happening